Wrapped Velas Market Cap Tops $50.22 Million (WVLX)

 - Lumi Credits (LUMI) traded 8.9% higher against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-Wrapped Velas was first traded on April 25th, 2019.
+Wrapped Velas’ genesis date was April 25th, 2019.
 Wrapped Velas’ total supply is 2,279,175,680 coins.
-The official message board for Wrapped Velas is medium.com/velasblockchain.
-Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.
 The Reddit community for Wrapped Velas is https://reddit.com/r/velas and the currency’s Github account can be viewed here.
 Wrapped Velas’ official website is velas.com.
+Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.
+Wrapped Velas’ official message board is medium.com/velasblockchain.

 Receive News & Updates for Wrapped Velas Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wrapped Velas and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.